shixinhuang99/czkawka-tauri/README.md

 ### Note

-- On macOS, some directories may request permission.
+- On macOS, Some directories controlled by system permissions are excluded by default.
+If necessary, you can click the Add button to open Finder and select the directories to remove the corresponding exclusions.
+This should allow the system to remember the accessible directories.